toopster/toopster.github.io/_posts/2021-09-07-time_poor_not_poor_time_management.markdown

 ## Don't be afraid to ask for help

-## Simple solutions are fast and cost effective...
+## Simple solutions are fast and cost effective

 ![Gaffer Tape Solutions](post_images/2021-09-07-gaffer_tape_solutions.jpg)